amiv-eth/amiv-checkin-app/README.md

 * Main - Login screen for entering an event pin
 * Scanning - Barcode scanning and receiving response from server whether a person is registered for the event or not
 * Settings - Only for manually setting the server address
+* Member List - Used to display the data: stats, event info and members.
+Like the checkin website.

+Also note the static ServerRequests, which is used to handle most (not all) requests for data from the server.
+The EventDatabase is also central, where all the data is stored as the name would suggest, use the static instance to access it.

+When updating store page content use the guidelines in: https://github.com/Triple-T/gradle-play-publisher#upload-images Also note to increment the version code.
+The test, build and deploy has been setup with Gitlab CI, which will test and build automatically for any new commit.
+You can then execute the deploy stage by going to the CI/CD>Pipelines page on the gitlab website.